ulrichwohak/ulrichwohak.github.io/_posts/2021-06-11-cs-slow-code.md

 case, it is a bad sign!

-The other thing that I immediately notice is that `did_imputation` is written in Stata and makes calls to Stata versions of our approach rather than our R `did` package.
+The other thing that I immediately notice is that `did_imputation` is written in Stata, and the main version of our code is written in R. Our Stata version is, at the moment, a brand new proof-of-concept and still in beta mode.
+Let's see what happens if we try the same simulations but in R using the `did` package instead of Stata.

 Same simulations but in R
 =========================